Children of Holocaust Survivors Could Inherit Brain Trauma, New Study Suggests

 The study, presented by neurologist Ivan Rektor, head of the Research Centre for Neuroscience at Masaryk University in the Czech Republic, used MRI scanning to examine the brain functions of 28 Holocaust survivors and compared them with 28 people who were not persecuted during the Holocaust.

-Even seventy years after the Holocaust, evidence of the way trauma rewired the survivors’ brains was clear: There was a significant decrease in gray-matter reduction in the parts of the brain responsible for memory, stress, emotion, and behavior.
+Even seventy years after the Holocaust, evidence of the way trauma rewired the survivors’ brains was clear: There was a significant decrease in gray matter in the parts of the brain responsible for memory, stress, emotion, and behavior.

 The study also showed that Holocaust survivors who were below the age of 12 in 1945 had a more of a reduction in gray matter than older survivors, perhaps due to the fact that the younger victims felt the affects of the Holocaust as their brains were still developing.